ruffwise/product-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) - This helped with understanding how to use the picture element to display different picture.
+- [resource 1](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) - This helped with understanding how to use the picture element to display different picture.
-- [Example resource 2](https://www.youtube.com/watch?v=nHB-3WJTfSg) - This video helped me to better understand how to use the picture element.
+- [resource 2](https://www.youtube.com/watch?v=nHB-3WJTfSg) - This video helped me to better understand how to use the picture element.

 ## Author